macrotex/python-exponential-backoff-ca/README.md

 wait seconds is 4.0
 ```

-You can also limit the returned value by passing in the `limit_value` parameter.
+You can also limit the wait time returned by passing in the `limit_value` parameter.
 ```
 from exponential_backoff_ca import ExponentialBackoff